Steve Swindells: 2010–present

 In 2010, Hawklords performed a mini tour of the UK.
 In 2011, the group were active in several appearances across the UK, and a touring line-up underwent a full national tour in October 2011.
 In 2012, they announced they were working on an album, titled We Are One.
-In May 2012, via the band's Facebook page, it was announced that, due to health reasons, Swindells would not be participating in the planned 2012 tour and he subsequently terminated his involvement with the band.
+In May 2012, via the band's Facebook page, it was announced that, for health reasons, Swindells would not be participating in the planned 2012 tour and he subsequently terminated his involvement with the band.

 Swindells re-discovered two 'lost' albums from 1980: The Invisible Man, and Treachery.
 They were released on Flicknife Records on 27 February 2012.
 His 1980 album Fresh Blood was released on CD for the first time with the label Atomhenge/Cherry Red in August 2009.
 His 1974 album Messages, along with a bonus CD of the hitherto unreleased Swindells' Swallow, was re-released by Esoteric Recordings/Atomhenge on 26 November 2009.

 Early in 2012, Swindells put together an ad-hoc, 'all star' jamming band called The Plastic Sturgeons.
 Special guest musicians have included Guy Pratt and Dale Davis.
 There have only been two gigs to date which were recorded by Roy Weard.
 As of 10 December 2013, The Plastic Sturgeons have been number 1 in The Reverb Nation London Jam Chart for several weeks.